bitsofinfo/comms-analyzer-toolbox/README.md

   --index-name=mbox
 ```

-The console will log output of what is going on, when the system is booted up you can bring up a web browser on your desktop and go to *http://localhost:5601* to start using Kibana to analyze your email.
+The console will log output of what is going on, when the system is booted up you can bring up a web browser on your desktop and go to *http://localhost:5601* to start using Kibana to analyze your data. *Note: if running docker toolbox; 'localhost' might not work, execute a `docker-machine env default` to determine your docker hosts IP address, then go to http://[machine-ip]:5601"*

 On the first screen that says `Configure an index pattern`, in the field labeled `Index name or pattern` you type `mbox` you will then see the `date_ts` field auto-selected, then hit the `Create` button.
 From there Kibana is ready to use!